Fast Polynomial Kernel Classification for Massive Data: Motivation and Roadmap

 To determine $\{\eta_j\}_{j=1}^n$, we introduce the fundamental system with respect to the polynomial kernel $K_s$ \cite{Lin2018-FPL} as follows.
 Let $\zeta:=\{\zeta_i\}_{i=1}^n\subset X$.
 It is called a $K_s$-fundamental system if

-where $\mbox{dim}{\mathcal H}$ denote the dimension of the linear space $\mathcal H$.
+where $\mbox{dim}{\mathcal H}$ denotes the dimension of the linear space $\mathcal H$.
 It is easy to see that an arbitrary $K_s$-fundamental system implies \eqref{hypotheisis n space}.
 The following proposition \cite{Lin2018-FPL} reveals that almost every set with $n=\left(_{\ s}^{d+s}\right)$ points is a $K_s$-fundamental system.

 \begin{proposition} Let $s,n\in \mathbb{N}$ and $n=\left(_{\ s}^{d+s}\right).$ Then the set

 has Lebesgue measure 0. \end{proposition}

 Based on Proposition \ref{Proposition:INDEPENDENCE}, we can design simple strategies to choose the centers $\{\eta_j\}_{j=1}^n$.
 In particular, $\{\eta_j\}_{j=1}^n$ can be selected either deterministically on $X$ or randomly independently and identically (i.i.d.) according to the uniform distribution, since the uniform distribution is continuous with respect to the Lebesgue measure.
 In summary, there is only a discrete parameter in (\ref{new model}) which reduces the difficulty of model selection.
 Furthermore, since $n=\left(^{s+d}_{\ d}\right)$ and $s$ is frequently not larger than 10, $n$ is usually much smaller than $m$, especially when $d$ is not so large.
 Thus, the capacity of the feature space is usually small, reducing the difficulty for algorithm selection.